-4.4.3 Aircraft
+3.4.3 Aircraft

 - --aircraft=name of aircraft definition file Example: --aircraft=c310.
 For possible choices check the directory /FlightGear/Aircraft.
-Do not include the extension ''-set.xml'' into the aircraft name but use the remaining beginning of the respective file names for choosing an aircraft.
-This way flight model, panel etc. are all loaded in a consistent way.
+Do not include the extension "-set.xml" into the aircraft name but use the remaining beginning of the respective file names for choosing an aircraft.
+This way flight model, panel etcare all loaded in a consistent way.
 For a full list, see Sec.
-4.6 below. - --show-aircraft: Print a list of the currently available aircraft types.
+3.6 below. - --show-aircraft: Print a sorted list of the currently available aircraft types.

-4.4.4 Flight model
+3.4.4 Flight model

 - --fdm=abcd Select the core flight model.
-Options are jsb, larcsim, yasim, magic, balloon, external, ada, null.
-Default value is jsb (JSBSim). larcsim is the flight model which FlightGear inherited from the LaRCSim simulator. yasim is Any Ross' Yet Another Flight Dynamics Simulator.
+Options are jsb, larcsim, yasim, magic, balloon, external, pipe, ada, null.
+Default value is jsb (JSBSim). larcsim is the flight model which Flight-Gear inherited from the LaRCSim simulatoryasim is Any Ross' Yet Another Flight Dynamics Simulator.
 Magic is a slew mode (which drives the UFO aircraft).
 Balloon is a hot air balloon.
-External refers to remote control of the simulator.
+External refers to remote control of the simulator via TCP socket, pipe is for local control via named pipe.
 Null selects no flight dynamics model at all.
 The UIUC flight model is not chosen this way but via the next option!
 For further information on flight models cf. Section 1.4 and below. - --aero=abcd Specifies the aircraft model to load.
 Default is a Cessna c172.
 Alternatives available depend on the flight model chosen. - --model-hz=n Run the Flight Dynamics Model with this rate (iterations per second). - --speed=n Run the Flight Dynamics Model this much faster than real time. - --notrim Do NOT attempt to trim the model when initializing JSBSim. - --on-ground: Start up at ground level (default). - --in-air: Start up in the air.
 Naturally, you have to specify an initial altitude as below for this to make sense.
 This is a must for the X15. - --wind=DIR@SPEED: Specify wind coming from the direction DIR (in degrees) at speed SPEED (knots).
-Values may be specified as a range by using a clon separator; e.g. 180:220@10:15 - --random-wind: Adds random wind to make flying more incentive
+Values may be specified as a range by using a clon separator; e.g. 180:220@10:15 - -- random-wind: Adds random wind to make flying more challenging

-4.4.5 Initial Position and Orientation
+3.4.5 Initial Position and Orientation